7 Surprising Side Effects of a Low-Fat Diet Worth Knowing

+Worried that eating fat will make you gain weight?
+Turns out, there are consequences of a low-fat diet.
 Chelsey Amer, MS, RDN, CDN, investigates what happens when you don’t eat enough fat.
-Read up on the side effects of a low-fat diet to rethink your approach to this necessary macronutrient.
+Read up on low-fat diet side effects and why adding more of this necessary macronutrient may actually help you achieve your goals.

-If the low-fat craze of the 1990s influenced your comfort to eat (or not eat) fat, let’s clear something up: Eating fat doesn’t make you fat!
+If the low-fat craze of the 1990s influenced your comfort around eating (or not eating) fat, you’re not alone.
+But let’s clear something up: Eating fat doesn’t make you fat!
 In fact, it’s widely accepted that healthy fats are important for your well-being.
 Yet still, as a registered dietitian, I see clients every day who avoid fat due to fear of gaining weight.

-Before we get to the side effects of a low-fat diet, let’s first look at the benefits of eating healthy fats and how much you should eat per day.
+Before we get to the low-fat diet side effects, let’s first look at the benefits of eating healthy fats and how much you should eat per day.

 Benefits of Healthy Fats